WinDriverTeam/windriver-java/README.md

 </dependency>
 ```

-When jar file is added to the project, **windriver.properties** file should be created under 'src/main/resources'.
+When jar dependency is added to the project, **windriver.properties** file should be created under 'src/main/resources'.
 This file should contain such properties:
 ```
 agent.url.connection.type={type of agent url connection}